leventov/Koloboke/README.md

  - More than *half a million* of automatically generated tests

 #### Disadvantage
-All this goodness for the cost of... the library is insane fat.
+All this goodness for the cost of... the library is insanely fat.
 Currently it takes about 20 MB (and that's only hash sets and maps).

 ### Ultra quick start

-Gradle build script (similarly for Maven):
+Add to your Gradle build script:

     dependencies {
         // `jdk8` instead of `jdk6-7` if you use Java 8